Greensburg tornado

-In the evening hours of Friday, May 4, 2007, amid a tornado outbreak across the central United States, a devastating tornado moved through Kiowa County, Kansas, heavily damaging the town of Greensburg.
-The Greensburg tornado, tracked 28.8 mi through the area, killing 12 people and injuring 63.
+In the evening hours of Friday, May 4, 2007, amid a severe weather outbreak across the central United States, a massive and violent tornado moved through Kiowa County in southwest Kansas, before impacting the city of Greensburg and causing widespread devastation.
+The tornado, known as the Greensburg tornado, tracked 28.8 mi through the area, killing 10 to 13 people and injuring 63.
 The tornado was the first to be rated EF5 on the Enhanced Fujita scale after the retirement of the original Fujita scale in the United States on February 1, 2007.

 The tornado touched down south of Greensburg at around 9:03 p.m.
 CDT, (Note: Unless noted otherwise, all times in the article are in Central Daylight Time.) moving to the north while continuing to widen.
 It eventually entered Kiowa County, crossing U.S. Route 183, before reaching a peak width of 1.7 mi to the south of Greensburg, entering the city after making a northwest turn.
-The tornado heavily damaged Greensburg; 662 structures in the town sustained some form of damage.
 The tornado dissipated northwest of Greensburg after being on the ground for just over an hour.

-95% of the town was damaged or destroyed and the tornado left monetary losses of $250 million (2007 USD) (Note: Unless noted otherwise, all damage totals in the article are in 2007-adjusted U.S. Dollars.) in its wake.
-Kiowa County, the county in which Greensburg is located, was declared a federal disaster area in the immediate aftermath.
-Rebuilding efforts were intensive, and several major federal government agencies collaborated with state agencies to help restore the town with the goal of making it a "green town" using a long-term community recovery (LTCR) plan.
+Approximately 95% percent of the city was damaged or destroyed, with some form of damage to 662 structures, and monetary losses of $250 million (2007 USD).
+(Note: Unless noted otherwise, all damage totals in the article are in 2007-adjusted U.S. Dollars.)
+Kiowa County, in which Greensburg is located, was declared a federal disaster area in the immediate aftermath.
+Rebuilding efforts were intensive, and several major federal government agencies collaborated with state agencies to help restore the city with the goal of making it a "green town" using a long-term community recovery (LTCR) plan.
 The plan included requiring all buildings in Greensburg to gain Leadership in Energy and Environmental Design Platinum (LEED platinum) certification, the highest rating a building can achieve in the LEED program by utilizing sustainable design in energy, along with installing wind turbines in the city.
 The Kiowa County Memorial Hospital, which was destroyed by the tornado, was the first hospital in the United States to achieve carbon neutrality following its rebuilding in 2010.

 The tornado greatly affected the economy and population of Greensburg.
-The town has difficulty attracting residents due to the cost of homes in the area, although it has become a point of interest among eco-tourists visiting to see the "green town" built by the Federal Emergency Management Agency's LTCR plan.
+The city has difficulty attracting residents due to the cost of homes in the area, although it has become a point of interest among eco-tourists visiting to see the "green town" built by the Federal Emergency Management Agency's LTCR plan.